fauna5/hive-gateway-playground/README.md

 This causes issues with generating client schemas using the IntrospectionQuery

-This only happens if:
+This only happens if the deprecated field is an input field.
+Deprecated fields in query objects appear as deprecated and are in the IntrospectionQuery.

-* The deprecated field is an input field.
-Deprecated fields in query objects appear and are in the IntrospectionQuery.
+Whilst the graphiql (and IntrospectionQuery) do not have the deprecated field, i can actually use the mutation to update the backend.
+So this is purely down to an issue with the IntrospectionQuery